Women and the environment: United States

-Women's involvement in environmental movements of the United States can be traced back to the early 20th century when women of upper and middle-class backgrounds became active in urban organizations advocating for reform in environmental issues such as sanitation, smoke and noise abatement, civic cleanliness and purity in food and drugs.
+Women's involvement in the environmental movements of the United States can be traced back to the early 20th century when women of upper and middle-class backgrounds became active in urban organizations advocating for reform in environmental issues such as sanitation, smoke and noise abatement, civic cleanliness and purity in food and drugs.
 Female activists of this period included Alice Hamilton, Jane Addams, and Ellen Swallow Richards who brought to the forefront issues of pollution, urban degradation and health hazards.
 Rose Schneiderman, a labor activist, advocated for the cleanup of hazardous work environments during this period as well.
 During the eras of World War I, the Great Depression and World War II the United States saw a period of inactivity on environmental issues.
-It was not until 1962, with the publication of Silent Spring, written by Rachel Carson, denouncing the U.S. government's use of pesticidesand the nation's increase in industrial waste, that women in the United States returned to environmental issues.
+It was not until 1962, with the publication of Silent Spring, written by Rachel Carson, denouncing the U.S. government's use of pesticides and the nation's increase in industrial waste, that women in the United States returned to environmental issues.
 The book is considered one of the seminal pieces of environmental works written.
 The 1970s found women actively engaging in environmental issues.
 W.A.R.N.
 (Women of All Red Nations) was formed by Native American women to combat the environmental and health effects of uranium mining on native lands.
 Lesbian women formed communal spaces, returning to living on the land, recycling materials, using solar power and growing organic foods in their efforts to combat industrial pollution and degradation of natural resources.